-Eventually the shelter-in-place orders will come to an end and tasting rooms will reopen.
-How can you prepare now to seize this opportunity and regain traction on your programming?
+The shelter-in-place orders have relaxed and tasting rooms are reopening.
+How can you prepare now to regain traction on your programming?

 Conduct a collateral audit.
 Collect all printed materials your guests see when they visit the tasting room.
 Assemble them and evaluate the look, feel and messaging.
 Take this time to make changes, work with a designer to update them, and have them printed and shipped for when you reopen.